kirjavascript/nibblrjr/DOCUMENTATION.md

 ## Configuration

+all properties are optional. [see the example config](config.json.example)

+trigger
+timezone
+userName
+floodProtection
+floodProtectionDelay
+autoRejoin
+enableIBIP
+commandLimit
+ignoreHosts
+web
+    url
+    port
+    password
+secrets
+broadcastCommands
+servers
+    address
+    channels
+        name
+        lineLimit
+        setNick
+        fetchURLAll
+        ignoreEvents
+    nickname
+    admins
+    password
+    colors
+    fetchURL

+the following options can also be placed in the server's local config

+the following options

 ## REPL

 to run code in a JS interpreter, combine the <a href="#IRC-trigger">trigger</a> prefix with one of the following symbols

 `>` prints the returned value and `#` or `%` run a command in an async IIFE

-the REPL works as a command like any other, and `>` takes params. the params look like:
+the REPL works as a command like any other, and `>` takes optional params. the params look like:

 **>**(<i>depth</i>, <i>truncate</i>)

 which correspond to the options from <a href="#IRC-inspect">IRC.inspect</a>

-## URL Title Fetching